Death metal: Emergence and early history (early to mid–1980s)

-Growing popularity
+Growing popularity (late 1980s to late 1990s)

 By 1989, many bands had been signed by eager record labels wanting to cash in on the subgenre, including Florida's Obituary, Morbid Angel and Deicide.
 This collective of death metal bands hailing from Florida are often labeled as "Florida death metal".
 Morbid Angel pushed the genre's limits both musically and lyrically, with the release of their debut album Altars of Madness in 1989.
 The album "redefined what it meant to be heavy while influencing an upcoming class of brutal death metal."

-Death metal spread to Sweden in the late 1980s, flourishing with pioneers such as Carnage, God Macabre, Entombed, Dismember, Grave and Unleashed.
-In the early 1990s, the rise of melodic death metal was recognized, with Swedish bands such as Dark Tranquillity, At the Gates, and In Flames.

-Following the original death metal innovators, new subgenres began by the end of the decade.
-British band Napalm Death became increasingly associated with death metal, in particular, on their 1990 album Harmony Corruption.
-This album displays aggressive and fairly technical guitar riffing, complex rhythmics, a sophisticated growling vocal delivery by Mark "Barney" Greenway, and socially aware lyrical subjects merging death metal with the grindcore subgenre.
-Other bands contributing significantly to this early movement include Britain's Bolt Thrower and Carcass and New York's Suffocation.
+According to Jason Birchmeier of AllMusic, "Venom and Slayer redefined the extent to which a metal band could align itself with all things evil during the beginning of the decade, but Morbid Angel made these two groups sound like children's music."

-To close the circle, Death released their fourth album Human in 1991.
-Death's founder Schuldiner helped push the boundaries of uncompromising speed and technical virtuosity, mixing technical and intricate rhythm guitar work with complex arrangements and emotive guitar solos.
+Following the original death metal innovators, new subgenres began to develop the end of the decade, such as melodic death metal.
+Death released their fourth album Human in 1991, which has become a hallmark in technical death metal.
+Death's founder Schuldiner helped push the boundaries of the genre with uncompromising speed and technical virtuosity, combining intricate rhythm guitar work with complex arrangements and emotive guitar solos.

 Earache Records, Relativity Records and Roadrunner Records became the genre's most important labels, with Earache releasing albums by Carcass, Napalm Death, Morbid Angel, and Entombed, and Roadrunner releasing albums by Obituary, and Pestilence.
 Although these labels had not been death metal labels, they initially became the genre's flagship labels at the beginning of the 1990s.
 In addition to these, other labels formed as well, such as Nuclear Blast, Century Media, and Peaceville.
 Many of these labels would go on to achieve successes in other genres of metal throughout the 1990s.

 In September 1990, Death's manager Eric Greif held one of the first North American death metal festivals, Day of Death, in Milwaukee suburb Waukesha, Wisconsin, and featured 26 bands including Autopsy, Broken Hope, Hellwitch, Obliveon, Revenant, Viogression, Immolation, Atheist, and Cynic.

-Later history

 Death metal's popularity achieved its initial peak during 1992–1993, with some bands such as Morbid Angel and Cannibal Corpse enjoying mild commercial success.
 However, the genre as a whole never broke into the mainstream.
 The genre's mounting popularity may have been partly responsible for a strong rivalry between Norwegian black metal and Swedish death metal scenes.
 Fenriz of Darkthrone has noted that Norwegian black metal musicians were "fed up with the whole death metal scene" at the time.
-Death metal diversified in the 1990s, spawning a rich variety of subgenres that still have a large "underground" following at the present.
+According to Joel McIver of Metal Hammer, "Many metalheads were fixated on the new wave of black metal emanating from Scandinavia, the UK and the US.
+Just as grunge had killed glam back in 1991, a new movement of corpsepainted bands was making the death metal scene look tedious, or worse, obsolete.
+Only the best would survive."
+Consequently, death metal diversified in the 1990s, spawning a variety of subgenres that maintain cult followings to the present day.